 As detailed in Note 13 Suzanne Hemingway commenced employment as a Strategic Director in August 2016.
-Prior to her employment she provided consultancy services to the Council through Heron Consulting Limited.
-The Council paid £2,200 during 2016/17 and there have been no transactions since taking up employment.
+Prior to her employment she provided consultancy services to the Council.
+The Council paid £2,200 to Heron Consulting Limited during 2016/17 and there have been no transactions since taking up employment.